 Slipping on my dusty brown boots, I grab his keys and walk to his ugly red truck.
 I stare at the logo on the side, the ridiculous painting of an eagle holding an American flag.
 He spent our first weeks here in white coveralls painting the hideous display of his supposed patriotism, while I scoured and scrubbed the abandoned house and tried to make it look like a home.
 I’d never felt safe here, despite his constant patrolling and the large green machine gun mounted in the bed of the truck.

 To me, his patriotism looks a lot like cowardice and selfishness, running when things got hard instead of helping or being part of some kind of progress or change.
-I grab a large porous rock and scrape off the paint, scratching out his careful brushstrokes, erasing his masterpiece from the Earth.
+I grab a large porous rock and scrape off the paint, scratching out his careful brushstrokes, and erasing his masterpiece from the Earth.
 When I’m done, covered in sweat, I slip down onto the rocky driveway to catch my breath.
 My hands and body ache.

 The hawk walks out the back door in a sort of hesitant wobble, keeping its bright eyes on me.
 I point at the truck.